I can tell she is happy by the way she wags her tail

 She lights up a cigarette and strikes a pose

-She is hispanic trailer trash to some, but not to me
+She is Hispanic trailer trash to some, but not to me

-The sandman commeth
+The sandman cometh

 I force the folding chair all the way back and peer up at the umbrella fabric